Swiss border checks snarl healthcare workers from France

-BARDONNEX, Switzerland (Reuters) - Thousands of French workers were stuck in traffic on Tuesday as Switzerland tightened border controls under new emergency measures to curb the spread of the coronavirus.
+BARDONNEX, Switzerland, March 17 (Reuters) - Thousands of French workers were stuck in traffic on Tuesday as Switzerland tightened border controls under new emergency measures to curb the spread of the coronavirus.

 The tougher steps hit nurse Adeline Dumerie, who said it took her three and a half hours to get through the border, a trip that usually takes 45 minutes.